DebjaniSihiLab/starter-hugo-research-group/content/authors/Kristina Trifonova/_index.md

 ---
 # Display name
-title: Kristina Trifonova
+title: Cassiel Chen

 # Username (this should match the folder name)
 authors:
-- Kristina Trifonova
+- Cassiel Chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Student (SURE Fellow)
+role: Undergraduate Student

 # Organizations/Affiliations
 organizations: